lino-framework/book/docs/team/pull_request.rst

 Using :cmd:`git request-pull`
 =============================

-Here are some thoughts about this:
+The problem with using GitHub pull requests is that this approach partly relies on :term:`proprietary software`.
+Some more thoughts about this:

 - `How to make pull requests *without* a github account?
   <http://stackoverflow.com/questions/9630774/how-to-make-pull-requests-without-a-github-account>`__